durandom/a-coding-team/template/project/status/qa/active_assignments.md

 ## How to Use This File
 - This file tracks all testing tasks you are currently working on
 - Update the status and notes for each task when progress is made
-- Move completed tasks to "completed.md" and pull new tasks from "backlog.md" as needed